Company Announcement / Holiday

 • Give this free Cross-Connection Basics Knowledge Book to all new water department to your employees and water department decision makers.

-The instructor of this Backflow class holds up a Pressure Vacuum Breaker to his class.
+The instructor of this Backflow class holds up a Pressure Vacuum Breaker to his class

 Ensuring the safety of our public water supply demands a deep understanding of Backflow Prevention techniques and Cross-Connection Control strategies.
 It’s not just about compliance; it’s about safeguarding public health today, tomorrow, and all the tomorrows to come.
 This is why public water utilities should prioritize the implementation of ongoing education in the topics of Backflow and Cross-Connection Control with anyone staffed at their utility under the age of thirty.
 Topics like Backflow 101, Backflow Preventer Identification, and Cross-Connection Control Survey Procedures are unfortunately not common knowledge and any new or younger staff members may not even be familiar with these terms, depending upon their specific role at the utility.
 Furthermore, not only will fostering in-house expertise in Cross-Connection Control (CCC) provide a more well-rounded workforce that can help mitigate any risks from potential Backflow contamination, but it can also help transform entry-level utility staff into seasoned career waterworks employees.